monyarm/NovelVM/doc/docportal/advanced_topics/understand_audio.rst

 All MIDI ports show up in the **Preferred device** or **Music device** dropdown selector.
 If you have selected a MIDI port, you need to specify what type of MIDI device this is with the options in the :ref:`MT-32 <mt32>` tab.

-- Enable **True Roland MT-32** to tell ScummVM that the MIDI device is an MT-32 (or fully compatible) device.
+- Enable **True Roland MT-32** to tell NovelVM that the MIDI device is an MT-32 (or fully compatible) device.
-- Enable **Roland GS device** to tell ScummVM to use an MT-32 soundtrack on a GS device.
+- Enable **Roland GS device** to tell NovelVM to use an MT-32 soundtrack on a GS device.
 This is not supported by all games.
-- If no options are selected, ScummVM treats the device on the port as a General MIDI device.
+- If no options are selected, NovelVM treats the device on the port as a General MIDI device.

 If you select an option that does not match the actual device, this might have unintended consequences.
-For example, if a game only has support for MT-32 and you have a General MIDI device selected as the **Preferred device** or **Music device**, ScummVM will convert the MT-32 MIDI data to GM-compatible MIDI data.
+For example, if a game only has support for MT-32 and you have a General MIDI device selected as the **Preferred device** or **Music device**, NovelVM will convert the MT-32 MIDI data to GM-compatible MIDI data.
 While this might work fine for some games, it really depends on how the game has made use of the MT-32.